Stretchin' Out in Bootsy's Rubber Band

 Stretchin' Out in Bootsy's Rubber Band is the first album by American funk and soul band Bootsy's Rubber Band, an offshoot act of Parliament-Funkadelic led by bassist and vocalist William "Bootsy" Collins.
 It was released on January 30, 1976, on Warner Bros.
 Records.

 Recording and release

-The album was recorded around the same time as Parliament's Mothership Connection and Funkadelic's Let's Take It To The Stage at United Sound Systems in Detroit, Michigan.
+The album was recorded around the same time as Parliament's Mothership Connection and Funkadelic's Let's Take It to the Stage at United Sound Systems in Detroit, Michigan.
 The album was produced by Collins and George Clinton.
 Collins co-wrote all of the album's seven songs (two with Clinton, one with vocalist Leslyn Bailey and four with Clinton and other band members) and did the arrangements (horn arrangements in collaboration with Fred Wesley).

-Since its original release, Stretchin' Out in Bootsy's Rubber Band has been reissued and remastered several times.
+Stretchin' Out in Bootsy's Rubber Band has been reissued and remastered several times.
 In 2007, the album was licensed through Rhino Records and reissued through the Collectors Choice Music service.